Liubov-Ukr/TestingDemoQA/Documentation/API_Test_Cases.md

 - **Actual Result:** Status: 200 OK.
 The user list returned successfully with 6 users on the first page.
 - **Status:** [Pass]

+2.
-2. Test Case: Verify POST Request to Create New User
+  ### Test Case: Verify POST Request to Create New User
-  -ID: TC_API_002
+- **ID:** TC_API_002
-  -Title: Verify POST request successfully creates a new user
+- **Title:** Verify POST request successfully creates a new user
-  -Preconditions: Postman is configured with the correct API endpoint
+- **Preconditions:** Postman is configured with the correct API endpoint

-Test Steps:
+- **Test Steps:**
-  1)Open Postman
+  1. Open Postman
-  2)Send a POST request to https://demoqa.com/api/users with the following JSON body:
+  2. Send a POST request to `https://reqres.in/api/users` with valid data
+- **Expected Result:** Status: 201 Created.
+User data is returned with an ID and timestamp.
+- **Actual Result:** A new resource was created successfully.
+Status: 201 Created.
+The response contains user data with ID and timestamp:
 {
   "name": "Camilla QA",
-      "email": "camilla@example.com"
+  "job": "QA Engineer",
+  "id": "123",
+  "createdAt": "2025-02-01T12:34:56.789Z"
 }

-  -Expected Result: Response status is 201 Created, and the response body contains the new user's details -Actual Result: [To be filled after execution]
-  -Status: [Pass/Fail]
+- **Status:** [Pass]

 3. Test Case: Verify Error Handling for Invalid Data (POST Request)
   -ID: TC_API_003